wlfghdr/tk-p/README.md

   - 6 rounds per level
   - Time reduces by 15% each level – can you keep up?
   - Exponential score multiplier for massive points
-  - One mistake = Game Over!
-Stay focused!
+  - One mistake allowed per level – second mistake ends the game!

 - 🎮 **Player Features**
   - 🏅 15 unlockable achievements